anna roik

 Coral plasticity, stress resilience and trade-offs

 This project aims to learn about the baselines and limits of coral stress resistance (aka. plasticity).
-Can we prime corals with mild environmental stressors to enhance resilience?
-Will it be feasible to prepare corals to better face the consequences of climate change in such a way?
-What are the trade-offs of gained/high stress-resistance?
+Can we prime corals with mild environmental stressors to enhance their resilience?
+Can this prepare corals resist current and future stressors?
+What are the metabolic shifts and inflicted trade-offs of such gained/enhanced stress resistance?

 The endeavor of developing science-based remedies for the coral reef crisis primarily aims to enhance coral climate stress resilience and thus depends on our knowledge of the mechanisms underlying coral stress.
 Understanding the differences between corals that are able to efficiently resist stressors than others can teach us important lessons.